Editorial: A better idea than rent control for the Logan Squares

 Transit-oriented development also works naturally to produce more affordable living opportunities in a city.
 Because the building typically is located right next to a CTA L stop or Metra station, residents are less likely to need a car.
 And the building can be designed with fewer parking spaces, bringing down the cost.

-Jacky Grimshaw, vice president of government affairs for the Center on Neighborhood Technology, calls it “equitable transit-oriented development.”
+Jacky Grimshaw, vice president of government affairs for the Center for Neighborhood Technology, calls it “equitable transit-oriented development.”

 As she travels up and down the Blue Line, for example, she constantly sees old buildings disappearing and new developments going up.
 Or she sees “another Yuppie business where there used to be a Polish business or a Puerto Rican business.”